clue1ess/xv6/explanation/os_theory.md

    seventh byte -> next 4 bits of limit and some bits(G, Available.., not important for now) eighth byte -> upper 8 bits of base

    CS(code segment), DS(data), ES(extra), SS(stack) are known as selector because this segmnets selects appropriate descriptor in gdt and that descriptor give base(starting address) and limit(max size) of that segment.
+Selector is of 16 bits in which 13 bits represent index in GDT/LDT from which it is supposed to select descriptor, next 1 bit represent whether it is GDT/LDT, next 2 bits represent CPL(current privilegde level) of the program executing.

    Let's go through an example: